OmooLab/Omoospace/docs/omoospace.md

     - Process names set the `SourceFiles` subdirectories.
     - Content types set the `Contents` subdirectories.

-4. Name source files and directory after their creation object as **Subspace**.
+4. Name source files and directories by **Subspaces** based on creation objects.
 5. **Omoospace.yml** stores the workspace profile, such as creator profiles, software versions, etc.

 ![A diagram illustrating the structure of omoospace](assets/overview.png)